Luka2Lkay/Luka2Lkay-shop-management-system/README.md

 # Shop Management System

-This system manages employees and managers within a shop.
-It utilizes an Angular frontend for user interaction, an ASP.NET Core Web Api backend for business logic, and SQL Server for data storage.
+The system manages employees and managers within a shop.
+This frontend utilizes Angular for user interaction.

 Key features include adding/removing managers and employees, assigning employees to managers, and a user-friendly interface with confirmation popups for deletions.
 The system prioritizes security and scalability while ensuring a smooth user experience.

 # How to run this app